Skip to main content

 How do stress and age affect your age normal cortisol level chart?

-• Yet, stress at any age can push cortisol outside expected age-standard ranges.
+• Age: According to the NIH, as we age, overall cortisol production may slightly decline, especially in morning peaks.
+Yet stress at any age can push cortisol outside expected ranges.

 Is it normal for cortisol levels to drop with age?

 Yes, a gradual decline is typical: seniors often have lower morning cortisol peaks compared to younger adults.
-However, a dramatic drop—especially when paired with symptoms like severe fatigue, dizziness, or unexplained weight loss—may indicate conditions such as adrenal insufficiency (e.g., Addison's disease) and should be evaluated by a doctor
+However, as the NIDDK points out, a dramatic drop—especially when paired with symptoms like severe fatigue, dizziness, or unexplained weight loss—may indicate conditions such as adrenal insufficiency (e.g., Addison's disease) and should be evaluated by a doctor.

 Soula will help you